its-Kumar/Data_Structure_and_Algorithm/README.md

 # Data_Structure

+This repository was used in Data Structure & Algorithms Webinar Organised by Developer Student Club Bijnor for demonstration.
+Speakers were [Kumar Shanu](https://github.com/its-Kumar/) and Shubham.

 Implementation of popular **Data Structures** in two programming laguages i.e. C and Python by Me([Kumar Shanu](https://github.com/its-Kumar/)).\
 This repository contains two directories